-My former self would be shocked to learn that recovery would bring so many unexpected gifts to my life.
+My former self would be shocked to learn that recovery brings so many unexpected gifts.

 The number of beautiful connections I’ve made with other warriors all over the world would stun her.
-She wouldn’t believe one day I’d work for Recovery Warriors– sharing and writing hundreds of articles that are read over 100,000 times.
+She wouldn’t believe one day I’d write for Recovery Warriors– sharing and writing hundreds of articles that are read over 100,000 times.
+Or that I’d become certified as a coach and begin helping more amazing humans break free from diet culture and recover.
 But most of all- I think she’d be grateful.
 And proud of taking the steps to claim her full life back.
 For herself, for her family, for her marriage.
 And for the many others she hopes to continue helping.

 And to anyone out there reading this: